teastburn/cartographer/README.md

 * Make JS not so 2000s
 * Input validation
 * Socket origin restrictions
-* Write data to DB?
-Is this useful?
 * Unit test concurrency model

 ## Meta